Cheshire AMHP Partnership

 Each partner authority arranges placements for their own candidates; the structure and management of the placement will be dependent on local need and the circumstances of the individual candidate.

-It is recommended candidates undertake their placement outside of their home team, and to have a reduced case load for the duration of the training.
+It is recommended candidates undertake their placement outside their home team, and to have a reduced case load for the duration of the training.

 Placement timings are negotiated with the employer and AMHP training programme, it is preferable that candidates begin the placement sometime after the first module or immediately after the second (law) module.
 The placement is ideally spread over a longer period of time rather than a shorter, intensive block period, as it is more likely to provide the opportunity to experience and collect the various competency evidence required for the portfolio.